keramicar/hello-world/README.md

 # hello-world

-Someone who is trying to learn something about web development and related tehnology.
+Someone who is trying to learn something about web development and related tehnologies.